philipmorrisintl/RPackUtils/README.md

 ## Introduction

-R package dependencies manager and mittoring tool for *Bioconductor* and *CRAN* written in Python.
+R package dependencies manager and mirroring tool for *Bioconductor* and *CRAN* written in Python.
 With **RPackUtils** you can:
 *  Install R packages in a reproducible manner with the control of packages versions and dependencies